Skip to content

 On a CX23 (€5.49/month, 4 GB RAM):

-• TinyLlama 1.1B — Fast even on CPU.
+• TinyLlama 1.1B — 1.3 GB at the 1B tier.
 Useful for classification and simple generation.

 On a CX33 (€8.49/month, 8 GB RAM):